 The word "Photoshop" got a negative connotation over the years, as it stood synonymous for trickery.
 Let me be transparent here.
 I use Photoshop, Lightroom and other software:

 Post-processing is an integral and essential part of every form of photography.
-How much and to what end is a question of taste, experience and skill in the software you use and the language of the image.
+It has been since the very start of film photography and it will never go away.
+How much and to what end is a question of taste, experience and skill in the software you use and the language of the visual image.
+If you want to get better at post-processing on your own images, then I suggest heading over to processing videos.

 Where can I download a photo to my computer?